Knight Capital gets $400 million rescue, shares tumble

 But even if Knight has been saved for now, the company could face litigation from shareholders.

 The potential liability could increase if it were found that Knight violated market rules.
-The top U.S. securities regulator said on Friday that government lawyers were trying to determine whether Knight violated a new rule designed to protect the markets from rogue algorithmic computer trading programs.
+The SEC, the top U.S. securities regulator, said on Friday that government lawyers were trying to determine whether Knight violated a new rule designed to protect the markets from rogue algorithmic computer trading programs.

 According to those people familiar with the matter, U.S. Securities and Exchange Commission Chairman Mary Schapiro spoke with Joyce last Wednesday afternoon from her vacation spot in Maine.
 Joyce brought up rules on erroneous trades during the call and expressed hope for some flexibility.
-But Schapiro did not convey a view on it during the call.
+But Schapiro did not convey a view on it during the call, the sources said.

-Knight's problems started early Wednesday, when a software glitch flooded the NYSE with unintended orders for dozens of stocks, boosting some shares by more than 100 percent and leaving the company with the trading loss.
+Knight's problems started early Wednesday, when a software glitch flooded the NYSE with unintended orders for dozens of stocks.
+That boosted some shares by more than 100 percent and left the company holding the shares, causing the trading loss.

-Knight's computers had been loaded with new software on Tuesday that was designed to accommodate a change on the NYSE, according to people familiar with the matter.
-They declined to be named because they were not authorized to discuss the situation with the media.
-When trading began, the computers poured orders into the market.

 DAMAGE SWIFT